borkdude/specter-cli/README.md

 ## Status

-For now this is mostly a proof of concept to see if I could get specter working within the contect of SCI and `native-image`.
+For now this is mostly a proof of concept to see if I could get Specter working within the contect of SCI and `native-image`.
 If this is useful to you, let me know.
 With enough feedback, I might make pre-built binaries available.